awvalenti/bauhinia/coronata/README.md

 Maven plugin for Eclipse sometimes is unable to download JAR files properly from JitPack.
 If that happens, please try running ```mvn install``` from the command line and then updating Maven project on Eclipse (```right-click on the project > Maven > Update Project...```).

 ### API
-I strongly encourage you to take a look at [nitida](https://github.com/awvalenti/bauhinia/tree/master/nitida).
-It is real code and is guaranteed to be up-to-date.
-The following example might not be.
-But, for you to have an idea, coronata looks something like this:
+To learn how to use coronata, I strongly encourage you to take a look at [nitida](https://github.com/awvalenti/bauhinia/tree/master/nitida).
+You will find real and up-to-date code.
+For you to have an idea, coronata looks something like this:
 ```java
 Coronata.guidedBuilder()
     .asynchronous()   // use either this one (for GUI applications)